Animal

 Working environment

-You could work at an animal welfare centre, at a wildlife park or in kennels.
+You could work at an animal welfare centre, at a wildlife park, in kennels or at a store.

 Your working environment may be outdoors some of the time, physically demanding and dirty.